 For the certificate on access rights and the return of a child - Article 45(2): Swedish or English.

-If the application does not relate to a child's person, it should be made to the district court where the other party has his or her residence, or to the Nacka district court if the other party is not resident in Sweden.
+If the application does not relate to a child’s person, it should be made to the district court, of those listed in Section 5(1) of Ordinance (2005:97) laying down supplementary provisions to the Brussels II Regulation, where the other party has his or her residence, or to the Nacka district court if the other party is not resident in Sweden.

 If the application relates entirely or in part to a child’s person, it should be made to the district court in accordance with Article 29(2) of the Brussels II Regulation.

-If the application does not relate to a child's person, it should likewise be made to the district court determined in accordance with Article 29(2) of the Brussels II Regulation.
+If the application does not relate to a child’s person, it should be made to the district court, of those listed in Section 5(2) of Ordinance (2005:97) laying down supplementary provisions to the Brussels II Regulation, determined in accordance with Article 29(2) of the Brussels II Regulation.

 The appeals provided for by Article 33 must be lodged with the district court that handed down the decision.